caranha/Programming-Challenges/Week02/LECTURE_PLAN.md

 Week 2 - Data Structures
 ========================
 # IMPORTANT (Problems) (2022?)
-- Test cases for "Army Buddies" are too weak
 - Check that the test cases for File Fragmentation is okay with Lexographic Order

 # TODO